Adhesh148/XO.AR/README.md

 XO.AR is a desktop AR tic-tac-toe game.
 It lets you play against an AI or another network player with the help by augmenting opponent player moves onto your play surface.
 It was developed as a college project that combines concepts from the fields of AR, Computer Networks, AI and Software Development (including multi-threading).

-In this project, we have relied on Digital Image Processing (DIP) techniques, implemented using OpenCV, for the realization of the AR features in the game.
+In this project, I have relied on Digital Image Processing (DIP) techniques, implemented using OpenCV, for the realization of the AR features in the game.
 Networking between players has been implemented using Socket Programming, allowing players to connect with each other following the TCP protocol.
 In addition, we have also integrated AI into the application which enables single players to play against a computer AI.
 Implementation of the AI for the Tic-Tac-Toe is done using the Minimax Algorithm.